mardybardy/tasks2cal/README.md

 One approach to acheive this is to create a parent tag 'This' and then seven child tags: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday.
 This allows you to easily tag things with specific days by typing for example 'This: Monday' in the tag field or simply 'This' if you want to schedule it at some point this week but do not yet have a specific day in mind.

-You can also repeat the above a parent tag of 'Next' and the seven child tags for the days of the week.
+You can also repeat the above with a parent tag of 'Next' and the seven child tags for the days of the week.
 This allow you to plan out the next week as well as the current one.
 When the week ends you can enter the Tags perspective, drag any outstanding tasks across from 'This' into 'Next', rename the 'Next' tag 'This', and then rename the previous 'This' tag to 'Next'.

 ### Calendar App